 Once you start tithing, don’t skip a month.
-It is like building a muscle, your tithing muscle.
+It’s like building a muscle, your tithing muscle.
 The more you work it out, the easier the workout becomes.
-If you miss a day though, it is so much harder to start up again.
+If you miss a day though, it’s so much harder to start up again.
 Make a decision to be consistent and tithe every single month.

 Tithing has been an unbelievable blessing to my family!
 It has taught us to really trust Jesus and become more generous people.
 See how it can change your life and family too.

 Have you ever tithed before?
 What is keeping you from trusting Jesus with your finances?